 I am a research methodologist for NORC at the University of Chicago.
 I am part of a team that provides expertise on state-of-the-art methodologies that lead to insights about our society and inform decision-making.
 I have extensive experience writing technical reports, white papers, and peer-reviewed journal articles.

-I am also a graduate student in social psychology at the University of Illinois at Chicago working with Dr. Linda J. Skitka.
-I will finish my Ph.D. in December 2018.
-Broadly, my research examines the influence of value-based motivated reasoning on judgment and decision-making, context-dependent and independent explanations for ideological differences and similarities in psychological functioning, and the causes and consequences of holding attitudes with moral conviction.
+I completed my Ph.D. in social psychology at the University of Illinois at Chicago where I worked with Dr. Linda J. Skitka.
+Broadly, my research examined the influence of value-based motivated reasoning on judgment and decision-making, context-dependent and independent explanations for ideological differences and similarities in psychological functioning, and the causes and consequences of holding attitudes with moral conviction.

 Originally from southern Illinois, I received my B.A. in psychology/religion from Greenville College in 2008 and my M.S. in psychology from DePaul University in 2013 where I worked with Dr. Christine Reyna.
 Before graduate school I worked as a social service caseworker at an acute-crisis psychiatric hospital in southeastern Pennsylvania.